Tylersauterr/Home_Lab/Automated_Updates.md

-# 🔄 Automated Updates with Ansible + Cron
+# Automated Updates with Ansible and Cron

-As part of my personal homelab project, I automated system updates on my Ubuntu server using Ansible and cron.
-This setup checks how long the server has been running, and only performs updates if it's been online long enough to ensure everything has properly booted.
+This project automates package updates on a headless Ubuntu server using Ansible and a cron job.
+The configuration ensures that updates only run after the system has been online long enough to guarantee stable uptime, avoiding unnecessary update runs right after a reboot.

 ---

-## ⚙️ Goal
+## Goal
-Automate system updates without running them immediately after boot — and ensure updates only happen when the server has been up and stable for a set amount of time.
+Automate system updates in a reliable, low-maintenance way, while preventing update runs immediately after boot.
+Updates are triggered on a schedule only when the system has been up for a defined period.

 ---

-## 🛠️ What I Built
+## Overview
-- A custom Ansible playbook to update packages
+- Custom Ansible playbook to perform updates
-- A smart Bash script that checks system uptime before running updates
+- Bash script that checks system uptime before running updates
-- A cron job that runs this script every 2 hours
+- Cron job to trigger the script every 12 hours
-- A logging system to keep track of update activity
+- Logging to record when updates are skipped or executed

 ---

-## 📁 File Structure
+## File Structure
 ```
 ~/ansible/
 ├── inventory.ini